Hacker News

 I think the risk is still dominated by the supply side.

-6 hours ago by philipkglass
+4 years ago by philipkglass

 No matter how clever/appealing the Smirnoff advertisement becomes, there is a point where drinking more vodka just kills the customer.
 There are analogous limits for any product that one can eat, drink, inject, or inhale.
 For products that aren't directly consumed by the body, the limit is time if nothing else.
 An hour spent watching MarvelĀ® characters save the world is an hour you can't spend driving your Acura MDX with A-SpecĀ®.
 Even the best ad agencies can't create enough hours in a day to indulge every urge they cultivate.

-6 hours ago by nine_k
+4 years ago by nine_k

 ICE cars are inherently more complex than EV cars, much like a Swiss army knife is inherently more complex than a kitchen knife.